celeen/archive/resume.md

 ####Give Forward: Chicago, IL

-* Contributed full stack problem solving and coding skills to a rapidly changing web application
+* Worked on a small, tight-knit team to build out, maintain, and refine a rapidly growing platform for empowering compassion

 * Worked with (J)Ruby on Rails, Angular, Javascript, Coffeescript, HTML, CSS and Jenkins {: .experience}